MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 Alternatively, you can select multiple users, and from the **User Actions** dropdown menu, you can download their most recent collective logs in a zip file that provides them in both HTML and CSV formats.

-3. Check if your failed/unsupported files are too large to go into Office 365.
+3. Check if your failed/unsupported files are too large to go into Microsoft 365.
-4. Ensure you have enough storage space in Office 365 to accommodate the data you're moving in.
+4. Ensure you have enough storage space in Microsoft 365 to accommodate the data you're moving in.
 5. Think files are missing?
 Check out our list of **Unsupported Files per Connector**.

 ### Incremental feature

-Our incrementals are delta operations which compare files in your File Servers to files in Office 365.
+Our incrementals are delta operations which compare files in your File Servers to files in Microsoft 365.
 Using this comparison, we copy anything that is new or has changed.
-This enables us to keep Office 365 data up to date when the final cutover of users occurs.
+This enables us to keep Microsoft 365 data up to date when the final cutover of users occurs.
 These incremental passes are an important part of our process.

-**Technical clarification**: We compare what you have in File Servers to what is in Office 365, and we only transfer anything that doesn't already exist, or has a newer timestamp.
+**Technical clarification**: We compare what you have in File Servers to what is in Microsoft 365, and we only transfer anything that doesn't already exist, or has a newer timestamp.

 ### 'Lost files'

 During a transition where sharing paradigms change, there are many users who claim, "My files are lost!"

-This is common if they are not in clear communication about how the sharing structure changes when they log in to Office 365.
+This is common if they are not in clear communication about how the sharing structure changes when they log in to Microsoft 365.
 This can be mitigated with a clear communication strategy.

 ### Waiting for Microsoft